Together we overcome storms and floods

 In addition to Dien Cong dike, storm No. 3, along with the impact of post-storm circulation, also threatened Hong Phong dike (Dong Trieu town), Dong Bai dike (Quang Yen town)... causing landslides at some points and the risk of water overflowing the dike.

-According to Mr. Doan Manh Phuong, Chief of Office of Disaster Prevention, Search and Rescue and Civil Defense of Quang Ninh province, the ability of the dike system in Quang Ninh to withstand storms like the recent storm No. 3 is very unsafe.
+According to Mr. Doan Manh Phuong, Chief of the Office of Natural Disaster Prevention, Search and Rescue and Civil Defense of Quang Ninh province, the ability of the dike system in Quang Ninh to withstand storms like the recent storm No. 3 is very unsafe.

 “The dyke system must be upgraded to promptly adapt to natural disasters.
-Currently, the Department of Agriculture and Rural Development has reported and proposed to the Provincial People's Committee to allow the establishment of a project to review and assess the current status of dykes.
+Currently, the Department of Agriculture and Rural Development has reported and proposed to the Provincial People's Committee to allow the establishment of a project to review and evaluate the current status of dykes.
 Through the project, a specific assessment of each dyke line will be made to have appropriate solutions to respond to weather and natural disasters that are forecast to have complex developments such as the recent storm No. 3,” Mr. Phuong emphasized.

 Quang Ninh: Mobilizing all resources to rebuild schools after storms and floods